ryanhellyer/unique-headers/readme.txt

 == Changelog ==

+= 1.9.2 =
+* Fixed a bug in the nonce system for taxonomy terms.

 = 1.9.1 =
 * Temporarily preventing the DotOrg_Plugin_Review() class from loading due to a bug report relating to it.
 It will be re-added later.